Comprehensive Guide to Material Handling: Types, Importance & Principles

 Reducing the number of people required to sort, ship, and handle items not only saves money but also significantly reduces the shipment time frame.
 This means that work is done faster and with fewer people.

-2. Minimizes accidents and damages
+2. Minimized accidents and damages

 Manual movement of materials or goods across the facility floor, if not handled carefully, may result in product damage.
 When facility personnel manually lift and transport goods, the risk of product damage increases.